What is the College Completion Corps?

 Together, coaches and students will:

 It is estimated that Completion Coaches will engage with each student for 16 hours over the course of the academic year.
 These interactions will include one-on-one meetings to advance on benchmarks and address challenges that arise; group activities and meetings to boost sense of belonging and self-efficacy; and technology-based interaction (text, email and phone) to build focus on dates and deadlines.

 Is COVID-19 impacting this position/program?

-College Completion Coaches will serve campuses December 2020 - December 2021 in some form.
+College Completion Coaches will serve campuses December 2021 to November 2022 in some form.
 We will follow all guidance from the governor and the Centers for Disease Control and Prevention to ensure the program and its members are being as safe as possible and helping protect those we serve, while also recognizing college success is an important part of our state’s COVID-19 recovery.
 The precise configuration of service may vary campus to campus, and will likely involve a combination of safe in-person communication as well as virtual support.
+Candidates will be expected to submit their COVID-19 vaccination card during the selection process.

 What is AmeriCorps?